 Nonetheless in 2021 we can confidently say that Serbian banks have taken over a lot of international personal and commercial banking business from Austria, Switzerland, Cyprus, Latvia, Luxembourg and other countries that are better known as the traditional European offshore private banking havens.
 There is a good reason for this.
 In this article, we explore the reasons for Serbia’s extraordinary success!

 There is something everyone searching for an offshore bank account has in common anyway.
 They are all on the lookout for an optimal financial solution, the one that will turn out most lucrative for them personally or for their businesses.

 If you are among those people who ask this question, welcome!
 Below please find useful information about the banking sector in Serbia.
 We will tell you about the possibilities that you can find here in the heart of the Balkans in 2021: including accounts for Serbian companies, accounts for branches of offshore companies, and not forgetting personal resident and non-resident bank accounts in Serbia.

-Serbian banking sector: advantages for you and your business
+Serbian banking sector: advantages for international clients

 To begin with, we must say that this is not the only sector of economy that makes Serbia attractive for international businesses.
 As more and more foreign investments are flowing into the country, the banking sector’s role is becoming ever more important.

-A personal account in Serbia
+A personal non-resident bank account in Serbia

 Documents required for opening a personal bank account in Serbia: